 The Verdant Creek Wildfire was started by lightning strikes in the Verdant Creek valley on July 13 or 14, and burned 15,500 hectares of wilderness in Kootenay National Park and Mount Assiniboine Provincial Park.
 69 kilometres of the GDT from Wonder Pass to Hawk Creek trailhead were closed in August and September, and the GDT remains closed in Banff National Park from Citadel Pass to Sunshine Meadows.
 None of the GDT was actually burned by the Verdant Creek Wildfire.

-The Kenow Wildfire was started by lightning strikes in the Flathead Valley in southeast BC on August 30, and burned 38,100 hectares of wilderness, including significant portions of Waterton Lakes National Park and Akamina-Kishinena Provincial Park.
+The Kenow Wildfire was started by lightning strikes in the Flathead Valley in southeast BC on August 30, and burned 35,000 hectares of wilderness, including significant portions of Waterton Lakes National Park and Akamina-Kishinena Provincial Park.
 71.5 kilometres of the GDT from the International Boundary to La Coulotte Peak were closed in August and September, and the GDT remains closed in Waterton Lakes National Park.
-Approximately 35 km of the GDT was burned by the Kenow Wildfire.
-This amounts to 56% of the GDT within Waterton Lakes National Park or 60% of the trail between Bertha Bay campground and Font Creek.
+Approximately 30 km of the GDT was burned by the Kenow Wildfire.
+This amounts to more than 50% of the GDT within Waterton Lakes National Park.

 Verdant Creek Wildfire